Postgres is the gift of timesuck. It’s a great database, especially for spatial data. However, without insider knowledge, simple tasks eat time.

 Here’s a better procedure.
-I used it to upgrade from 9.3 to 9.4.
-You might substitute for any older and newer version?
-I assume you’re using the default x64 install location of C:\Program Files\PostgreSQL.
+I used it for upgrades on Windows.
+I assume you only have the old version installed and you’re using the default x64 install location of C:\Program Files\PostgreSQL.
 The steps:

-- Install 9.4 with the Windows installer.
+- Install the newer Postgres with the Windows installer.
 Don’t let it use TCP port 5432 yet; that’s used by your current Postgres install.
 The installer saw this and recommended 5433.
 Add needed extensions with the Application Stack Builder.
 If you use PostGIS, don’t install the sample database.
 Do nothing else with the new install.

 - With the Services control panel, shut down both the old and new databases.

-- Create a new user on your PC named postgres.
-This is a Windows user, not a database user.
+- Create a new account on your PC named postgres.
+This is a Windows user, not a user inside the Postgres database.
+This account does not need to have the same password as the Postgres account in your databases.
 Add it to your PC’s Administrators group.
 (I didn’t have this account.
 I don’t know why Postgres or pg_upgrade need it.
 A better design would permit me to specify database accounts for each install with pg_upgrade command line switches.
 The

 --username switch didn’t appear to do that, plus it would use the same username across both databases, which may not always be proper.)

-- Edit the pg_hba.conf files for both servers.
-They are in C:\Program Files\PostgreSQL\[version]\data.
-If they are stock, comment out ALL lines, then add the below lines at the bottom.
-Note that this puts your database in an insecure state; you may want to take the host off the network or aggressively firewall it while this configuration is active.
-Be sure to save a copy of the current files so you can revert.
-The new lines:
+- Create new pg_hba.conf files for both servers.
+Before you do that, back up the current files so you can revert when done.
+These files are in C:\Program Files\PostgreSQL\version\data.
+Note that this change puts your database in an insecure state; you may want to take the host off the network or aggressively firewall it while this configuration is active.
+The new versions of the files should only have these two lines:

 host all all 127.0.0.1/32 trust